ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 #### Global highlight

-- [MIMI vs. Leah Kate - 10 Things I Hate About Ai no Sukima](https://osu.ppy.sh/beatmapsets/1919786) mapped by [Log Off Now](https://osu.ppy.sh/users/4378277) - A beatmap that definitely appealed to players given the playcount and the impressive number of favourites for a short period.
+- [MIMI vs. Leah Kate - 10 Things I Hate About Ai no Sukima](https://osu.ppy.sh/beatmapsets/1919786) mapped by ::Log Off Now::{ user-id=4378277 } - A beatmap that definitely appealed to players given the playcount and the impressive number of favourites for a short period.
-- [MAXIMUM THE HORMONE - HAWATARI NIOKU CENTI (TV Size)](https://osu.ppy.sh/beatmapsets/1893971) mapped by [ScubDomino](https://osu.ppy.sh/users/8972308) - A beatmap that stood out by being the first TV size with a difficulty of 10\*.
+- [MAXIMUM THE HORMONE - HAWATARI NIOKU CENTI (TV Size)](https://osu.ppy.sh/beatmapsets/1893971) mapped by ::ScubDomino::{ user-id=8972308 } - A beatmap that stood out by being the first TV size with a difficulty of 10\*.
 How hard!

 #### osu!monthly mapping team's favourites

-- [G2, Jeris Johnson and Yonaka - Detonate](https://osu.ppy.sh/beatmapsets/1923526) mapped by [DeviousPanda](https://osu.ppy.sh/users/4966334) - A beatmap that can appeal to both players and mappers thanks to beautiful concepts and visuals.
+- [G2, Jeris Johnson and Yonaka - Detonate](https://osu.ppy.sh/beatmapsets/1923526) mapped by ::DeviousPanda::{ user-id=4966334 } - A beatmap that can appeal to both players and mappers thanks to beautiful concepts and visuals.
-- [Falcom Sound Team jdk - Ys VIII -SONGS COMPILATION-](https://osu.ppy.sh/beatmapsets/1522485) and [Dr. Pez - Pokémon Diamond & Pearl Music Medley](https://osu.ppy.sh/beatmapsets/1912777) mapped by [SaltyLucario](https://osu.ppy.sh/users/6571670) - Two beatmaps, both 15:20 in length and each offering a unique experience.
+- [Falcom Sound Team jdk - Ys VIII -SONGS COMPILATION-](https://osu.ppy.sh/beatmapsets/1522485) and [Dr. Pez - Pokémon Diamond & Pearl Music Medley](https://osu.ppy.sh/beatmapsets/1912777) mapped by ::SaltyLucario::{ user-id=6571670 } - Two beatmaps, both 15:20 in length and each offering a unique experience.
 We can only honour the phenomenal work put into them.
-- [Nene Kusanagi & NeneRobo x Mikudayo & Kagamine Len & KAITO - Tokugawa Cup Noodle Kinshirei](https://osu.ppy.sh/beatmapsets/1763088) by [Cubby](https://osu.ppy.sh/users/10914582) - A fast and catchy beatmap that convinced us with its visuals representing well the music extremely well, giving way for an overall interesting set.
+- [Nene Kusanagi & NeneRobo x Mikudayo & Kagamine Len & KAITO - Tokugawa Cup Noodle Kinshirei](https://osu.ppy.sh/beatmapsets/1763088) by ::Cubby::{ user-id=10914582 } - A fast and catchy beatmap that convinced us with its visuals representing well the music extremely well, giving way for an overall interesting set.
 Check out the **video of this map below**!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/Mq3PfNScjWA" frameborder="0" allowfullscreen></iframe>